 Groundwater represents a significant portion of local supplies in the Subregion.
 The majority of groundwater yield in the Subregion is naturally recharged through the percolation of direct rainfall, and stream flow from surface runoff, percolation of imported water, and return flow from applied water.
 Some areas capture surface runoff and release it into spreading basins for additional percolation into the groundwater basin.
 Groundwater basins are also recharged with imported supplies by percolation in spreading basins, or in-lieu storage.
-The Los Angeles County Flood Control District operates several groundwater recharge facilities on the San Gabriel River providing recharge to Raymond and the Main San Gabriel basins.
+The Los Angeles County Flood Control District operates several groundwater recharge facilities in the San Gabriel Valley providing recharge to Raymond and the Main San Gabriel basins.
 The Pasadena Water and Power Water Services Division also operates recharge facilities.

 Groundwater basins act as underground reservoirs.
-During wet years, a basin can store excess surface water (imported and local) when available in wet years and then withdraw that water in dry years or during emergency situations when other sources are not available.
+During wet years, a basin can store excess water when available in wet years and then withdraw that water in dry years or during emergency situations when other sources are not available.
 Some basins, such as the Raymond Basin, have ample storage capacity and are able to store water for other agencies through conjunctive use programs.
 For example, Foothill MWD member agencies can store additional supplies from MWDSC for withdrawal at a later date.
-MWDSC also stores water in the Main San Gabriel Basin through arrangements with the Upper District and TVMWD.
-The groundwater basins (shown in Figure 8) underlying this Subregion include:
+MWDSC also stores water in the Main San Gabriel Basin through arrangements with the Upper San Gabriel Valley MWD and TVMWD.
+The groundwater basins (shown in Figure 7) underlying this Subregion include:

 - Main San Gabriel Basin

+- Raymond Basin

+- Six Basins (including the Canyon, Upper Claremont, Lower Claremont, Live Oak, Ganesha and Pomona Basins)

 - Puente Basin

-- Raymond Basin

-- Six Basins

-- Upper and Lower San Gabriel Canyon Basins

-- Glendora Basin

-- Foothill Basin

-- Wayhill Basin

-- San Dimas Basin

 - Spadra Basin

-The main groundwater basins in the area are the Raymond Basin, the Main San Gabriel Basin (Main Basin), and Six Basins, all of which are adjudicated.
-The Raymond Basin is bounded on the north by the San Gabriel Mountains, on the south and east by the San Gabriel Valley and on the west by the San Rafael Hills.
-It is replenished by surface water flows from the San Gabriel Mountains.
+The Raymond Basin is an adjudicated basin bound on the north by the San Gabriel Mountains, on the south and east by the San Gabriel Valley and on the west by the San Rafael Hills.
+It is replenished by surface water flows from the San Gabriel Mountains, and by rainfall directly on the surface of the valley floor.
 The Raymond Basin Management Board manages the basin, and tracks the groundwater pumpage of the 16 different water purveyors that pump water from the basin.

-The Main San Gabriel Basin (Main Basin) includes most of the valley floor of the San Gabriel Valley located in the southeastern portion of Los Angeles County.
+The Main San Gabriel Basin (Main Basin) includes most of the valley floor of the San Gabriel Valley located in the southeastern portion of Los Angeles County, and is also adjudicated.
 It is replenished by stream runoff from the adjacent mountains and hills, by rainfall directly on the surface of the valley floor, subsurface inflow from the Raymond Basin and Puente Basin, by return flow from applied water, and by imported water.
 This basin is managed by the Main San Gabriel Basin Watermaster.
-Three primary wholesale water districts overlay the Main Basin including Upper District, San Gabriel Valley MWD, and TVMWD.
+Three primary wholesale water districts overlay the Main Basin including Upper San Gabriel Valley MWD, and TVMWD.

 Six Basins is an adjudicated basin which includes six small groundwater basins: Canyon, Upper Claremont, Lower Claremont, Live Oak, Ganesha and Pomona Basins.
-It is replenished primarily by stream runoff from the adjacent mountains and hills, and through replenishment at spreading grounds by stream and imported water.
+It is replenished primarily by stream runoff from the adjacent mountains and hills, percolation of rainfall, and through replenishment at spreading grounds by stream and imported water.
 This basin is managed by the Six Basins Watermaster, and has nine different pumpers which include both public and private agencies.
 Previously, the Six Basins Watermaster was administrated by the TVMWD, but is now administrated by a private consultant as the TVMWD became a pumper within Six Basins.
 TVMWD is exploring possible projects in which direct stormwater capture is improved in the Live Oak and San Antonio Spreading Grounds, and it is anticipated that these projects will be online and producing additional groundwater for the cities of Claremont, Pomona, La Verne and San Dimas by 2020.